NicholasJV/three-socks-stream/README.md

 (It should say that twice in the console.
 The first one came when you connected with your standard non-mobile browser.)

 If all of the above worked, you should see that block-like-device-shaped-thing start to dance and move along with the movements of your mobile device!

+  - **Also, fun sidenote:**  Technically this may work on your laptop with just two different browser windows... because some laptops have an orientation sensor!
+Who woulda thunk it?
+(I've only tested with a MacBook Pro, and it works, though as you'd imagine, it is less smooth than the one in a mobile device as.)